KumarRobotics/ublox/README.md

 a.
 Include the block message in the `ublox_msgs/include/ublox_msgs/ublox_msgs.h` file.
 b.
 Modify `ublox_msgs/include/ublox/serialization/ublox_msgs.h` and add a custom `Serializer`.
 If the message doesn't include the number of repeating/optional blocks as a parameter, you can infer it from the count/size of the message, which is the length of the payload.

 5. Modify `ublox_gps/src/node.cpp` (and the header file if necessary) to either subscribe to the message or send the configuration message.
 Be sure to modify the appropriate subscribe function.
 For messages which apply to all firmware/hardware, modify `UbloxNode::subscribe()`.
-Otherwise modify the appropriate firmware or hardware's subscribe function, e.g. `UbloxFirmware8::subscribe()`, `UbloxHpgRov::subscribe()`.
+Otherwise modify the appropriate firmware or hardware's subscribe function, e.g. `UbloxFirmware8::subscribe()`, `HpgRovProduct::subscribe()`.
 If the message is a configuration message, consider modifying `ublox_gps/src/gps.cpp` (and the header file) to add a configuration function.

 ### One message protocol for multiple IDs (e.g. INF message)
 If a given message protocol applies to multiple message IDs (e.g. the `Inf` message), do not include the message ID in the message itself.